Cats Don't Dance: Development

 The film was launched in 1993 as a vehicle for Michael Jackson, who would produce, star, and be a consultant in the music and choreography.
-It would have been a hybrid live-action/CGI film.
-However, by 1994, Jackson had ceased to be involved in the film.
+It would have been a hybrid live-action/CGI film, but by 1994, Jackson had ceased to be involved in the film.
 In its earlier stages, the film concerned less anthropomorphic stray cats that live among the sets and studio backlots.
 At one point, David Shire and Richard Maltby Jr. composed songs for the film before Randy Newman was hired.

 Turner Animation was run by David Kirschner, and had originated as the feature division of Hanna-Barbera, where Kirschner was CEO.
 The Turner Animation writing department added cat characters based on stories about the filming of Warner Bros.
 Studios productions like Casablanca (1942), East of Eden (1955), and The Music Man (1962); stagehands would feed feral cats, which dominated the back lot for decades.
 Producers David Kirschner and Paul Gertz then decided to have dance numbers in the vein of classic musical films like Singin' in the Rain (1952).
 Kershner felt the style would appeal to a wide audience.
 The 1930s Hollywood backdrop also inspired the premise of anthropomorphic animals being allegories of those who did not look and/or sound mainstream struggling to gain attention in Hollywood in the late 1930s.

 Kirschner contacted Mark Dindal to be director of the project a year after the two met and while Dindal was working on The Rocketeer (1991).
 Around the same time, Brian McEntee joined as art director, Randy Newman joined as composer, and Gene Kelly joined as dance consultant.
 Dindal, Kirschner, and McEntee noticed the improving animation technology and were excited to see how it would be incorporated with traditional animation in Cats Don't Dance; McEntee himself worked on the computer-animated ballroom scene in Beauty and the Beast (1991).
 The team watched old musical films for reference before asking Kelly, who instantly joined due to his interest in the story.
 One meeting took place at Kelly's house between him and Dindal, and he vividly remembered how the films he starred in were choreographed.

 During production, management at Turner Feature Animation changed repeatedly and each head that came in attempted to take drastic revisions, including updating the setting to the 1950s rock-and-roll era.
-"It's pretty hard to try and keep what you have finished so far, and then suddenly transition into a different period of time or introduce a different character or have a completely different ending that doesn't seem to fit the beginning you have," said Dindal.
+Dindal said: "It's pretty hard to try and keep what you have finished so far, and then suddenly transition into a different period of time or introduce a different character or have a completely different ending that doesn't seem to fit the beginning you have".

 Dindal's portrayal of Max was initially a scratch track and was never intended to be heard on the film.
 Dindal wanted Max to be voiced by a professional actor, but as the film started running out of money, he kept his own vocals in.